odoo/documentation/legal/terms/enterprise.rst

-Upon renewal as covered in section :ref:`term`, if the per-User charges applied during the previous Term are lower than the most current applicable per-User list price, the per-User charges will increase by up to 7%, unless Odoo SA provides written notice of a new price to the Customer at least 60 days prior to the end of the Term.
+Upon renewal as covered in section :ref:`term`, if the per-User charges applied during the previous Term are lower than the most current applicable per-User list price, the per-User charges will increase by up to 7%, unless Twenty20 SA provides written notice of a new price to the Customer at least 60 days prior to the end of the Term.